zxjlm/cursor-fastapi-rules/fastapi/RULE.md

 - Implement robust error handling mechanisms
 - Use FastAPI's exception handling middleware to handle exceptions uniformly
 - Provide meaningful error messages and status codes for all exceptions
+- Use HTTPException for expected errors and model them as specific HTTP responses
+- Use middleware for handling unexpected errors, logging, and error monitoring
+- Implement proper error logging and user-friendly error messages
+- Use custom error types or error factories for consistent error handling

 ### 3.2 Logging

 - Use the loguru module
 - Log critical operations, errors, and debug information
 - Include sufficient context information (such as user ID, request ID, timestamp, etc.)
+- Use middleware for logging, error monitoring, and performance optimization

 ## 4. Dependency Management